Uneven monsoon hits total area under Kharif sowing, stokes inflation worries

 India's uneven and moody monsoon this year has led to a reduction in the area sown by Kharif crops in the country, adding to the concerns over already-high retail inflation.

 As per the data of the Indian Meteorological Department or IMD, the rainfall during the monsoon season has been only 1.4 per cent less than normal.
-However, it has been distributed unevenly, leading to a nearly 24 lakh hectares decrease in area under Kharif sowing as of July 23 over the normal sowing during the same period, as per the Agriculture Ministry's data.
+However, it has been distributed unevenly, leading to over 3 per cent decrease in area under Kharif sowing as of July 23 over the normal sowing during the same period, as per the Agriculture Ministry's data.

 The rainfall in east and northeast India has been 16 per cent less than normal as of July 25, while northwest India has seen a deficiency of 11 per cent.
 Meanwhile, southern peninsular India has seen 27 per cent excess rainfall, while central India has seen 2 per cent higher rain.